 From here all you need to do is get some of your existing customers to provide a review of your services to get featured on this list of NetSuite resellers, for free!

 Generating ERP software leads isn't for the faint of heart.
 It takes real skill and persistence.
-Closing the sale afterwards requires just as much sales and marketing expertise as getting the lead in the first place.
-At Oak City Inbound, we have perfected the practice of helping ERP VARs drive more web traffic, more sales ready leads and more customers with their website investments and would be happy to discuss how our services can help your ERP consulting business grow.
+At Oak City Inbound, we have perfected the practice of helping ERP VARs drive more web traffic, more sales-ready leads and more customers with their website investments and would be happy to discuss how our services can help your ERP consulting business grow.
+Curious if it's affordable for your business, be sure to check out our pricing page for more details.